 Strategic Application

-Within the context of irregular warfare, sabotage is not merely a tactic of destruction—it is a tactic of strategy.
-It allows resistance movements to operate asymmetrically, choosing the time, place, and method of attack while forcing the opponent into a reactive posture.
+Sabotage works best when embedded in a broader strategy.
+On its own, a single act of disruption may be little more than a nuisance.
+But when coordinated with political objectives, information campaigns, or conventional military operations, sabotage becomes a tool of strategic significance.
+It forces the adversary to spread resources thin, divert attention from offensive operations, and respond asymmetrically, choosing the time, place, and method of attack while forcing the opponent into a reactive posture.
 The power of sabotage lies not in overwhelming force, but in targeted disruption.
 It is a scalpel, not a hammer.
 When aligned with broader political or military goals, sabotage can shift momentum, delay campaigns, and erode the perceived legitimacy or competence of occupying or authoritarian regimes.

 Types of Sabotage